Have Peace with

 3. God’s Solution: His son, Jesus

 The good news of the Bible is that God is rich in mercy and compassion and has provided a way for us to be forgiven.
 You cannot earn it, and you do not deserve it, but God is offering it to you as proof of His love for you.
 Imagine that you are standing in front of a judge, guilty of multiple serious crimes.
 All the evidence has been presented and there is no doubt about your guilt.
 Your apologies and good works cannot erase your crimes - you must be punished.
 The fine for your crime is $250,000 or imprisonment, but you don’t have anything to pay the fine.
 The judge is about to pass sentence when someone you don’t know steps up, takes out his wallet and pays your fine for you!
 The court accepts the money and declares that you are free to go.
 Your debt has been paid in full, and the stranger’s sacrifice was a demonstration of his love for you.

 That is what God did for you 2000 years ago.
 The Bible says that the God of the Universe became a man (His name is Jesus Christ), and suffered and died on a cross so that we could be set free.
 It is this simple: we broke the Law, and Jesus paid our fine.

 4. Our Response: Receiving Jesus

 Do you see God’s great love for you?
 Do you see your need for His forgiveness?
 God calls us all to a choice - to turn away from our disobedience and believe in His son, Jesus.
 Jesus said that He is God, He is King, and He is the Savior of the world.
-Lots of people believe Jesus is God and King and Savior of the world, but they have never personally made Him their God, their King, their Savior whom they will follow for the rest of their lives.
-The most important question of your lifetime is this: What have I done with Jesus?
+Many people believe Jesus is God and King and Savior of the world, but they have never personally made Him their God, their King, their Savior whom they will follow for the rest of their lives.
+The most important question of your lifetime is this: What have you done with Jesus?
 Is there any good reason why you should not turn and commit your life to Jesus Christ right now?